Japanese Terriers are also called Nippon Terriers

 Japanese Terriers are great around children of the family.
 However, due to their tiny size, they can easily get hurt and could be a problem around smaller kids in the house.
 As long as your kids are old enough to be careful around the dog, this dog should be very playful and affectionate towards them.

 As wonderful as the Japanese Terrier is, this pup may not be the right animal for every household.
 If you are still set on having a dog, these breeds are similar to the terrier.

 - Akita: These dogs are also small.
 They are loyal and affectionate towards their owners and are known to be courageous.

-- Shiba Inu: One of the native dogs from Japan, Shiba Inus is playful and makes great family pets.
+- Shiba Inu: One of the native dogs from Japan, Shiba Inus are playful and makes great family pets.

 - Cairn Terrier: Another small dog breed, these dogs make excellent watchdogs and do not shed too much.